MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2016.md

 ### Mixed mode upgrade with no additional VMM servers

 This procedure requires no additional VMM servers but has increased risk for downtime in some scenarios.
-For example, when you have two node HA VMM and the active VMM node fails while you're upgrading the passive.
+For example, when you've two node HA VMM and the active VMM node fails while you're upgrading the passive.
 In this scenario, your VMM server won't have a failover node available.

 1. Back up and retain the VMM database.
 2. Uninstall the VMM on the passive node.